praveensanap/glox-interpreter/README.md

 - [x] Chapter 4: Scanning.
 The scanner package reads source code and produces a stream of tokens.

-- [ ] Chapter 5: Representing Code.
+- [x] Chapter 5: Representing Code.
-GRAMMAR.md describes the grammar of the Lox language.

 The grammar defines a set of rules to convert a stream of tokens into a tree representation, since grammar is recursive.
 We need to describe the nodes in the tree(primitives) in golang code.
 These primitives are Expression, which can be Binary, Unary, Grouped or the actual Literal value.
 This code representation should not have behaviour attached to it.
-Since we use a Visitor pattern.
+Hence we use a Visitor pattern.

 The ast-codegen package takes types that describe